 Disadvantages of grain-free cat food

 There is a common belief that grain is added to cat food as a cheap filler material.
-This is a misconception; cats can digest grain just fine and it be a great source of fiber, vitamins, minerals and essential fatty acids.
+This is a misconception.
+Read this article by scientists over at Royal Canin, which explains that cats can perfectly digest grains, and they can be a great source of fiber, vitamins, minerals, and essential fatty acids.

-A serious problem with many grain-free diets is that they are cutting out some essential nutrients (or are too high in them) without good cause.
-Not all grains contain gluten, so even if your cat cannot tolerate gluten (which is pretty rare by itself), they may still not neccessarily need to be put a diet that contains no grains at all.
+A serious problem with many grain-free diets is that they are cutting out some essential nutrients (or in some cases contain too much of them) without good cause.
+Not all grains contain gluten, so even if your cat cannot tolerate gluten (which is pretty rare by itself), they may still not necessarily need to be put on a diet that contains no grains at all.

 Phosphor and Kidney Disease